xxxmtixxx/Onboarding-Offboarding-Intune-Assets-Reporting/docs/4 Intune App Packaging.md

 **Description**: The `credentials.csv` file stores the necessary authentication and configuration details for accessing our cloud services and applications securely.
 Below, you'll find explanations for each column in the file:

-- **TenantID**: The unique identifier for the tenant in the cloud service platform.
+    - TenantID: The unique identifier for the tenant in the cloud service platform.
 This ID is crucial for directing authentication requests to the correct tenant environment.
-- **Domain**: The primary (*.onmicrosoft.com) domain associated with the tenant.
+    - Domain: The primary (*.onmicrosoft.com) domain associated with the tenant.
-- **CertificateThumbprint**: Used for secure authentication, the thumbprint corresponds to a specific certificate generated in Entra.
+    - CertificateThumbprint: Used for secure authentication, the thumbprint corresponds to a specific certificate generated in Entra.
-- **ClientID**: The identifier for the client application that is registered within the tenant.
+    - ClientID: The identifier for the client application that is registered within the tenant.
 This ID is used to authenticate the application when it requests access to resources.
-- **TenantName**: A human-readable name for the tenant, making it easier for administrators and users to identify the correct environment within documentation or when managing multiple tenants.
+    - TenantName: A human-readable name for the tenant, making it easier for administrators and users to identify the correct environment within documentation or when managing multiple tenants.

 ## **Security and Confidentiality**
 Given the sensitive nature of the information contained in the `credentials.csv file`, it's vital to ensure that this document is stored securely and is only accessible to authorized personnel.
 Mishandling of this information can lead to unauthorized access to our systems and data breaches.